scenerystack/community/docs/reference/api/phetcommon/AssertUtils.md

 # AssertUtils

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phetcommon/blob/main/js/AssertUtils.js](https://github.com/phetsims/phetcommon/blob/main/js/AssertUtils.js) for the most up-to-date information.

 ## Overview

 AssertUtils is a collection of utility functions for common assertions.
 Many of these assertions are related to